 You can listen to full audio of the show below, consisting of Betty’s Boards (remastered by Rob Eaton) spliced with audience recordings from taper Steve Maizner on archive.org, as we’ve been listening to it for the last decade-plus.

-On May 5th of 2017, the band released an official re-mastered version of the show, Cornell 5/8/77, as a 5-LP (vinyl), 3-CD special remastered release of sound engineer Betty Cantor-Jackson‘s soundboard recordings from the storied performance.
+Two years ago on May 5th of 2017, the band released an official re-mastered version of the show, Cornell 5/8/77, as a 5-LP (vinyl), 3-CD special remastered release of sound engineer Betty Cantor-Jackson‘s soundboard recordings from the storied performance.
 You can listen to the newly remastered audio below via Spotify:

 Set 1: New Minglewood Blues, Loser, El Paso, They Love Each Other, Jack Straw, Deal, Lazy Lightning > Supplication, Brown Eyed Women, Mama Tried, Row Jimmy, Dancing In The Streets